rgrishman/ice/docs/iceman.md

 files are located.
 You can apply a filter on the extension of the filename (e.g. sgm) in the corresponding text filter;  You need to click "Apply" to apply the filter.

-Clicking "Apply" will start the preprocessing process, which is rather **slow**.
+Clicking "Preprocess" will start the preprocessing process, which is rather **slow**.
 This process will perform dependency parsing, name tagging, and coref resolution, and will save the result of these steps for use by the following components.

+As the first step of preprocessing, we remove characters not recognized by Ice and copy all documents to the cache directory.
+We process documents in the cache directory in later steps.

 __The background corpus__